 Humorist Robert Benchley attempts to find Walt Disney to ask him to adapt a short story about a gentle dragon who would rather recite poetry than be ferocious.
 Along the way, he is given a tour of Walt Disney Studios, and learns about the animation process.

-Walt Disney's AMAZING, NEW FULL-LENGTH FEATURE PRODUCTION (original print media ad - many caps)
+A NEW WORLD OF WALT DISNEY WONDERS! (original print media ad - all caps)

 See more »

 In the sound effects department the workers are creating sound effects for a piece of film with the train Casey Junior.
 Casey would pop up in Disney's next film, Dumbo

 (1941).
 Likewise in the art department, the animators are making sketches for "Dumbo".
 Bambi also makes a minor appearance in this film, a year before Bambi

 "So they set off up the hill, arm in arm, the knight, the dragon, and the boy.
 The lights in the little village began to go out one by one."